Former Taliban hostage Joshua Boyle charged with sex assault, confinement

-Joshua Boyle, the Canadian man who was freed in fall along with his family after five years of captivity from a Taliban-linked group, has been charged with several crimes including sexual assault,according to various reports.
+Joshua Boyle, the Canadian man who was freed last October along with his family after being held captive for five years by a Taliban-linked group, has been charged with sexual assault and other crimes.

+Boyle is facing 15 charges in all, including unlawful confinement, uttering a death threat, and one count of administering a noxious substance — Trazodone, an antidepressant — according to a statement from his attorneys.

-Boyle is facing 15 charges in all, including sexual assault, unlawful confinement and uttering threats, CBC News reported, citing court records.
-He made a court appearance in Ottawa on New Year’s Day and was scheduled to appear again in court on Wednesday morning, both CTV and the CBC News reported.
+Boyle made his first court appearance in Ottawa on New Year's Day.
+He appeared again briefly in court Wednesday morning with a beard and in an orange jumpsuit via videoconference from the Ottawa-Carleton Detention Centre, CTV News said.
+The case was then adjourned until Monday.

+It's unclear the identities of the alleged victims; a court order bars reporting on information that could identify them or witnesses in the case.

+The offenses Boyle is accused of allegedly happened between Oct.
+14 and Dec.
+30, just after the family returned to Canada following their rescue.

-Boyle’s attorney said in a statement to NBC News that there was very little he could say about the case and that “the matter is before the courts.”
+Boyle's attorney said in a statement to NBC News that there was very little he could say and that "the matter is before the courts."

-“Mr. Boyle is presumed innocent.
-He's never been in trouble before,” said attorney Eric Granger.
-“No evidence has been provided yet, which is typical at this early stage.”
+"Mr. Boyle is presumed innocent.
+He's never been in trouble before," attorney Eric Granger said.
+"No evidence has been provided yet, which is typical at this early stage."

 Related: Freed hostage says captors killed daughter, raped wife